0ctobyte/popcorn/README.md

 disable interrupts. `kstdio.c` for an implementation of the printf (`kprintf`) function for use by the kernel (since no standard libraries can be used).
 The `panic.c` module contains the `panic` function which prints an error message and halts the cpu.

+##### lib
+The lib code consists of useful helper functions and implementations of some of the standard C library functions.

+##### Todo
+The code is still incomplete.
+As of now, the kernel boots and runs in virtual memory mode on an emulated ARM platform board and is able to print text over UART.

+Next steps:
+* Need a kernel heap/slab allocator to allocate kernel structures (pmaps, pgd, pgts etc.)
+* Managing platform specific IO devices and memory mappings
+* Initialization of platform specific devices
+* Better build system
+* Debugging output on aborts/exceptions (register dump, stack trace)
+* Enabling and modifying functionality of caches, TLBs, and CPU (branch prediction) through the control registers